-Aboriginal musician's enemies: Distance, race and history
+An Aboriginal musician's challenges: Distance, race and history

 While there are plenty of Aboriginal musicians playing the entire spectrum of music, only a fraction of them get the rewards and airplay they want.

-Attitudes, physical distance, training and education are among the significant barriers that prevent Aboriginal artists from reaching wider audiences , but also Australia's history.
+Attitudes, physical distance, training and education are among the significant barriers that prevent Aboriginal artists from reaching wider audiences, but also Australia's history.

-"If I knew you were Aboriginal, I wouldn't have booked you," a promoter told musician Dr Mark Bin Barker .
+"If I knew you were Aboriginal, I wouldn't have booked you," a promoter told musician Dr Mark Bin Barker.

 Race was – and still seems to be – central to popular music in Australia because of the White Australia policy, introduced in 1901 and abolished in 1972.

-''The effect of having an almost completely white population drawn predominantly from Britain and northern Europe meant that there was little knowledge of, or impact of, music that was not drawn from white sources,'' says Jon Stratton, a professor in the school of media, culture and creative arts at Curtin University in Western Australia .
+''The effect of having an almost completely white population drawn predominantly from Britain and northern Europe meant that there was little knowledge of, or impact of, music that was not drawn from white sources,'' says Jon Stratton, a professor in the school of media, culture and creative arts at Curtin University in Western Australia.